Version 1.2 – 11/01/2020

 We rely on the Amazon cloud’s exceptionally flexible and secure cloud infrastructure to store data logically across multiple AWS cloud regions and availability zones.
 AWS makes abiding by industry and government requirements simple and ensures the utmost in data security and protection.
 For example, AWS infrastructure aligns with IT security best practices and follows a number of compliance standards.
 All data centers that run our solution are secured and monitored 24/7, and physical access to AWS facilities is strictly limited to select AWS cloud staff.
 Please click here to read more about AWS Datacenter controls.

 Lumo is not in the business of storing or processing payments.
-All payments made to Lumo go through Stripe.
+All payments made to Lumo go through Stripe or Quickbooks.
 Details about their security setup and PCI compliance can be found at Stripe’s security page.

 We conduct a company-wide security awareness training that provides education on the type of data that Lumo has (including both business and customer data), how we protect it, and top security vulnerabilities that the entire organization should be aware of (weak passwords, phishing, etc).